MinaProtocol/mina/src/lib/mina_networking/README.md

 **Response**: `optional (state_hash, [state_body_hash])` (a merkle proof of block hashes)

 Returns a transition chain proof for a specified block on the blockchain.
-A transition chain proof proves that, given some block `b1`, there exists a block `b0` which is `k` blocks preceeding `b1`.
+A transition chain proof proves that, given some block `b1`, there exists a block `b0` which is `k` blocks preceding `b1`.
 To prove this, a node receives `H(b1)`, and returns `H(b0)` along with a merkle proof of all the intermediate "state body hashes" along the path `b0 -> b1`.
 The requester checks this proof by re-computing `H(b1)` from the provided merkle proof.

 ### get\_transition\_chain\_knowledge